-For the ultimate car parking scenario, staff, parent and visitor access points will be consolidated to two main locations at Barkers Road and Charles Street.
+Once the Year 7 & 8 Building and Chapel Oval projects are complete, staff, parent and visitor access points will be consolidated to two main locations at Barkers Road and Charles Street.
 This will move the majority of vehicle movements away from the existing residential interfaces to the north.